-B) During stage 1 of the Resident Quality Inspection (RQI), resident #020 told the Long Term Care Home (LTCH) Inspector#640 that PSW #117 provided care forcefully despite the resident telling the PSW not to do so.
+B) During stage 1 of the Resident Quality Inspection (RQI), resident #020 told the Long Term Care Home (LTCH) Inspector #640 that PSW #117 provided care forcefully despite the resident telling the PSW not to do so.
 The resident stated that they yelled at the PSW to stop but the PSW continued.
-The resident shared with the LTCH Inspector the staff member had been moved to another area in the home.
 If the person were to work with them again or be seen by them, they would be very frightened.
-Resident #020 documented the incident in their own hand writing, that included the date of the occurrence in February 2017.
+Resident #020 documented the incident in their own hand writing, that included the date of the occurrence in 2017.